 The magnificent F1 Savannah cats, the most glamorous domestic cats of all.
-These two are young of course and bred by Martin and Kathrin Stucki at their cattery A1 Savannahs, in Ponca City, Oklahoma.
+I focus on F1 Savannah cats bred by Martin and Kathrin Stucki at their cattery A1 Savannahs, in Ponca City, Oklahoma.
 This is the founding breeding cattery for this breed in the world.
 The breed itself was founded by Ms. Joyce Souffle and Patrick Kelly.
 A1 Savannahs are the first cattery to breed to the F5 generation (F5 males are fertile).
 Male F1s are sterile.
-In fact male F1-F3 and sometimes F4 are sterile too.
+In fact, male F1-F3 and sometimes F4 are sterile too.
+Update January 17, 2022: Martin and Kathrin sold their cattery many years ago now.
+They run a hotel in Montana as I recall.
+So, to be sure, A1 savannahs is under new management and has been for quite a few years.

 As a layperson what strikes me is the large ears, intense gaze and the markings on the back of the ear flaps, all of which are directly descended from the Serval.
 The Serval is quite a small wild cat by big African cat standards but the Serval is a very able and athletic wild cat that has acute hearing hence the large ears.
 The Serval kills small prey by listening and jumping high in the air and thumping on top of the prey to stun and kill it.
-See the video for the Serval leap.
+They are one of the highest jumpers of all the wild cats because of their long levers.

 Servals are very rangy and sit high in the tall grass of the open plains on parks like the Serengeti listening.
 They have a high success rate of kills (50%).